Learn how to keep track of website visitors coming into your marketing and sales funnel.

 What is website visitor tracking?

 The people visiting your website don’t have to be a mystery.

 Sure, you can look in your Google Analytics dashboard, but don’t you want to know who is behind each pageview?
-Who they really are, where they work–and more importantly, whether they’re a potential lead you should be following-up with?
+Who they really are, where they work, and, more importantly, whether they’re a potential lead you should follow-up with?

 The software used to track website visitors reveals information about the people visiting your website that isn’t easily available in analytics platforms, such as Google Analytics.
 You’re able to view company names and contact information for key people at the company, which enables sales and marketing teams to build accurate profiles of customers.

 That, in turn, gives you the ammunition you’ll need to generate and convert more high-quality leads.